General Requirements, effective Fall 2015

 · Demonstrated proficiency in computing such as STAT 605 or an approved course outside the department.**

-Formally, candidates for the Ph.D. degree in statistics must complete at least 90 semester hours of approved coursework beyond the bachelor's degree and minimum of 60 hours beyond a master's degree, perform satisfactorily on preliminary and qualifying examinations, and complete an original thesis with a public oral defense.
+Formally, candidates for the Ph.D. degree in statistics must complete at least 90 semester hours of approved coursework, perform satisfactorily on preliminary and qualifying examinations, and complete an original thesis with a public oral defense.

 Professional Development Courses (required)

-Outside of the 12 courses Ph.D. students are required to participate in professional development Graduate seminar in statistics (STAT 600 and 601) for 6 semesters (or 6 credit hours).
+Outside of the 12 courses Ph.D. students are required to participate in professional development Graduate seminar in statistics (STAT 600 or 601) for 6 semesters (or 6 credit hours).

 All statistics graduate students are assigned a limited amount of teaching and other departmental service as part of their graduate education.